Moving Home When You Have Small Children

 When children know what is coming, they can deal with it easier.
 Being aware of what is happening, how it is happening, and why it is happening can make it easier.

-Open communication is the key to having children aware and onboard.
+Remember, open communication is the key to having children aware and on board.

 Visiting